rescuedragon/exight2.0/IMPROVEMENT_IDEAS.md

 ---

 1. Repo / Project hygiene
 1.1.
 Add a CONTRIBUTING.md that documents PR style, linters, commit message format, and release process.
-[PENDING] 1.2.
+[COMPLETED] 1.2.
 Add CODE_OF_CONDUCT.md and SECURITY.md with clear reporting instructions.
-[PENDING] 1.3.
+[COMPLETED] 1.3.
 Add a CONVENTIONS.md describing branch naming, commit message prefixes (feat/fix/chore/etc.), and issue templates.
-[PENDING]
+[COMPLETED]
 1.4.
 Keep README concise with screenshots, quick start, and a “Where to contribute” section.
 [PENDING] 1.5.
 Add a short project architecture diagram (SVG) to README showing frontend ↔ backend data flows.
-[PENDING] 1.6.
+[COMPLETED] 1.6.
 Rename repo or add tags if needed so the name is discoverable and searchable.
-[PENDING] 1.7.
+[COMPLETED] 1.7.
 Ensure upload-instructions.md is up-to-date and matches actual deploy steps.
-[PENDING] 1.8.
+[COMPLETED] 1.8.
 Remove any unused files or create .cleanup list for planned deletions.
-[PENDING] 1.9.
+[COMPLETED] 1.9.
 Add a single-line summary and license info to package.json.
-[PENDING] 1.10.
+[COMPLETED] 1.10.
 Verify README commands for current package manager (npm/yarn/bun).
-[PENDING]
+[COMPLETED]

 2. Build & Deployment
 2.1.
 Verify Vite production config (vite.config.ts) for optimal build flags.
 [PENDING]